-“Creating Deeper Documentary Images” is a twelve-week, intense, assignment-based course with the ultimate goal of mastering proven processes that will help photographers create deeper, content-rich documentary images on a consistent basis.
+“Creating Deeper Documentary Images” is a twelve-week, intense, assignment-based program with the ultimate goal of mastering proven processes that will help photographers create deeper, content-rich documentary images on a consistent basis.
 WE CANNOT IMPROVE IF WE DO NOT PUT IN THE WORK!

-A live class will be lead by Chuck via Video Google Hangout six times over the course of twelve weeks (approximately every two weeks).
+A live class will be lead by Chuck via Video Google Hangout (or similar) six times over the course of twelve weeks (approximately every two weeks).
 Active attendance and participation is crucial to student success.
 Students will be given assignments in class and will have approximately ten days to complete and submit their work (via Dropbox).

 Individual classes will be divided into two sessions: Seminar and Instruction.

 Seminar will focus on student work from the prior assignment complete with group critique and Instruction will focus on learning a new concept and introduction of the next assignment.
 Video classes are expected to last approximately three hours.

 Students will be emailed the lesson plan and presentation from each lesson.
 Each session will be recorded and available to students via a Dropbox link.